sdjrice/msgobs/README.md

 #### Advanced
 * If you are an administrator and use the inbox without setting a course from the send message dialog, msgobs will search all enrolments for the specified user for student and observer results.
 This can be pretty slow.
 * You cannot send messages to, nor perform lookups for, individuals to which the user would not normally have access.
 Using msgobs does not give greater access to individuals than they would normally have.
+* When testing, be sure that the individuals to which you are sending test messages have confirmed their accounts (by clicking the email link).
+You cannot send messages to unverified users.
+A good test is to make sure you can actually send messages to the recipients without any modifications (e.g in the Marksbook/Gradebook, don't click include observers and make sure the message will actually send!).

 ## Known Issues
 ### Gradebook